RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

     [disabled]="loginForm.invalid"
     ```

-1. Now when either field is invalid the login button will be disabled and a lighter share of blue
+1. Now when either field is invalid the login button will be disabled

     ![required validation](images/login-submit-disabled.png)